mitu114/PizzaSalesDashboard/README.md

 Project Overview
 To analyze pizza sales revenue, identify trends, and provide insights to improve sales.

-hashtag#Tools_used
+Tools_used
-hashtag#MySQL: Used to query data and answer questions asked by the company. hashtag#Powerbi: Used for answering some questions asked and presenting the project in an interactive way.
+MySQL: Used to query data and answer questions asked by the company.
+Powerbi: Used for answering some questions asked and presenting the project in an interactive way.

 GitHub link - https://lnkd.in/gCd9nbhG